tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 Specifically, this mechanism would initially publish:

-1. The results of block execution (e.g. data from `FinalizeBlockResponse`).
-This data is not accessible from the P2P layer, and currently provides valuable information for Tendermint users (whether events should be handled at all by Tendermint is a different problem).
+1. Block data (i.e. `Block` data structures that have been committed by the consensus engine).
-2. All block data (i.e. `Block` data structures that have been committed by the consensus engine).
+2. The results of block execution (e.g. data from `FinalizeBlockResponse`).
+This data is not accessible from the P2P layer, and currently provides valuable information for Tendermint integrators (whether events should be handled at all by Tendermint is a different problem).

 ## Alternative Approaches